sockeqwe/Instantiator/README.md

   then instance will look like `MyClass( id = null)`.
 If `config.useNull = false` then nullable parameters will have non null values i.e. `MyClass ( id = 123)`.
 Default value of default config is `InstantiatorConfig.useNull = true`

-In case a constructor parameter is both: nullable and has a default value, then the default config uses ensures that the default value for the parameter is used.
+In case a constructor parameter is both, nullable and has a default value, then the default config uses the default value for the parameter.
 Example:

 ```kotlin
 class Foo(val i: Int? = 42)